husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

     </node>
 </launch>
 ```
-2. open a new tab in the terminal at ubuntu-vm and run "find.launch" file:
+2. Open a new tab in the terminal at ubuntu-vm and run "find.launch" file:
 ```cd ~/Desktop```
 ```roslaunch find.launch```
-3. a new window with "Find-Object" program will appear.
-Click Edit -> Add object from scene... , place and object you want to recognise and click "Take picture" button.
+3. A new window with "Find-Object" program will appear.
+Click Edit -> Add object from scene... , place the object you want the robot to learn and click "Take picture" button.
-4. now select region representing the object and click "Next" button, and then "End" button
+4. Now select region representing the object and click "Next" button, and then "End" button
-5. ID of your image is shown in the left-upper corner of the learned image (if you do this the first tide ID should be "1")
+5. ID of your image is shown in the upper-left corner of the learned image (if you do it the first time, the ID should be "1")
-6. click File -> Save objects ... and save it in the "/home/husarion/ros_workspace/object" folder
+6. Click File -> Save objects ... and save it in the "/home/husarion/ros_workspace/object" folder
-7. kill *find_object_2d* program by ```rosnode kill /find_object_2d```
+7. Kill *find_object_2d* program using ```rosnode kill /find_object_2d```
-8. If the above steps weren't clear enough, visit <a href="https://husarion.com/core2/tutorials/ros-tutorials/4-visual-object-recognition/">a tutorial showing in details how to learn new objects</a>.
+8. If the above steps weren't clear enough, visit <a href="https://husarion.com/core2/tutorials/ros-tutorials/4-visual-object-recognition/">detailed tutorial on learning new objects</a>.

 ## Run a control code on ubuntu-vm ##